MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization

-While we have shown that our implementation of \ac{MPPI} can have faster computation times and a lot of flexibility in where it can be applied, there remains a question of what is the balance point between number of samples and real time performance.
-Ideally, we would like to sample all possible paths to calculate the optimal control trajectory but this is computationally infeasible.
-While our work has decreased the computation time for sampling which in turn allows more samples in the same computation time, other works have tried to reduce the amount of samples needed to evaluate the optimal control trajectory.
-In \cite{wagener2019online}, the authors introduce a generalization of \ac{MPC} algorithms called \ac{DMD-MPC} defined by the choice of shaping function, $S(\cdot)$, Sampling Distribution $\pi_\theta$, and Bregman Divergence $D_\Psi(\cdot, \cdot)$ which determines how close the new optimal control trajectory should remain to the previous.
-Using the exponential function, Gaussian sampling, and the \ac{KL} Divergence, they derive a slight modification to the \ac{MPPI} update law in \cref{eq:mppi_update_rule} that introduces a step size parameter $\gamma_t \geq 0$:
+While we have shown that our implementation of \ac{MPPI} can have faster computation times and a lot of flexibility in applications, there remains a question of how to balance between the number of samples and real-time performance.
+Our work decreases the computation time for sampling which in turn allows more samples in the same computation time, while other works have tried to reduce the amount of samples needed to evaluate the optimal control trajectory.
+Many authors \cite{vlahov2024low,mohamed2022autonomous,honda2023stein,kim2022smooth,power2022variational,sacks2023learning} have tried to do this by changing the sampling distribution; depending on the derivation of \ac{MPPI}, different sampling distributions can be considered to have the same update rule.
+In \cite{wagener2019online}, the authors introduce a new update rule through a generalization of \ac{MPC} algorithms called \ac{DMD-MPC} defined by the choice of shaping function, $S(\cdot)$, Sampling Distribution $\pi_\theta$, and Bregman Divergence $D_\Psi(\cdot, \cdot)$ which determines how close the new optimal control trajectory should remain to the previous.
+Using the exponential function, Gaussian sampling, and the \ac{KL} Divergence, they derive a modification to the \ac{MPPI} update law in \cref{eq:mppi_update_rule} that introduces a step size parameter $\gamma_t \geq 0$:

-where $v_t$ is the control value at time $t$ from the sampled control sequence $V$, and $\J$ is the Cost Function from \cref{eq:cost}.
-In their results, they showed that when using a low number of samples, the addition of a step size can help improve performance.
+where $\vb{v}_t$ is the control value at time $t$ from the sampled control sequence $V$, and $\mathcal{J}$ is as we defined in \cref{eq:cost_trajectory_shorthand}.
+In their results, the addition of a step size can improve performance when using a low number of samples.
 However, once the number of samples increases beyond a certain point, the optimal step size ends up being $1.0$ which is equivalent to the original \ac{MPPI} update law.
 Having this option is useful in cases where you have a low computational budget.
-What we would like to show is that as long as you have a NVIDIA GPU from the last decade, you can have enough computational budget to just use more samples instead of needing to tune a step size.
+We show as long as you have a NVIDIA GPU from the last decade, you have enough computational budget to use more samples without needing to tune a step size.

 Looking at \cref{fig:dmd-results}, we ran a 2D double integrator system with state $[x,y,v_x,v_y]$ and control $[a_x, a_y]$ with the cost shown in \cref{eq:double_integrator_circle_cost}: